Conflict of Heroes

 Conflict of Heroes (CoH) is a tactical-level board wargame series that simulates firefights at the platoon or company level.
 Several games and expansions have been released in the series, including Price of Honour, set in Poland in 1939, and Awakening the Bear!, set in the World War II Eastern Front between 1941 and 1942, Storms of Steel, set in Kursk in 1943 and Guadalcanal, set on Guadalcanal in 1942.
 The game is played on one or more interchangeable map boards, which are divided into hexagons for movement and firing regulation.

 The first game in the Conflict of Heroes series, Awakening the Bear!, is a 2009 Origins Silver Award Winner for the Best Historical Board Games category.
 A jury of experts drawn from the Academy of Adventure Gaming Arts & Design and the Game Manufacturers Association’s (GAMA) three divisions select the top ten of the submitted games and present them to game store retailers in attendance at the GAMA Trade Show in April each year.

+The German Tank Museum criticised the fact that the Leibstandarte's numerous war crimes are not mentioned either in the game or in the accompanying book.
+Furthermore, myths that have been debunked are presented.